kasparnoor/minecraft-logs-processor/README.md

 ## Notes

-When using the first 2 methods, it's recommended to use a not-so-common seperator between user and message like `>` (then it would be: [Iron rank] Notch > Hello world!).
+When using the first 2 methods, it's recommended to use a not-so-common seperator between user and message like `>` (then in chat it'd be: `[Iron] Notch > Hello world!`).
 I am trying to improve the script so it detects better without a special seperator.

 ## Author